Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

 At Leonard’s, you place your order and pay inside the store, then receive a receipt.

-Since it is a popular shop, the staff will call the number written on your receipt once your malasadas are ready, so just wait around the shop until then!
+Since it is a popular shop, the staff will call the number written on your receipt when your malasadas are ready, so you just need to wait around the shop until then!

 By the way, if you buy 5 or more malasadas, they will put them in a cute pink box that looks great in photos.

-If you order 4 or less, they come in a pink plastic bag.
+If you buy 4 or less, they come in a pink plastic bag.

-Many people buy a lot just to get the box, but malasadas get hard and lose their deliciousness when they cool down, so we recommend buying only the amount you can eat.
+Many people buy a lot because they want the box, but malasadas become hard and lose their deliciousness when they cool down, so we recommend buying only the amount you can eat.
 Haha.

 Photo Spots at Leonard’s

-Once you get your malasadas, try taking a picture with them.
+Once you get your malasadas, try taking a picture with it.

-In addition to the shop sign, the sign pole at the entrance to the parking lot is colorful and incredibly photogenic!
+Not only the store sign, but the sign pole at the entrance to the parking lot is colorful and looks excellent in photos!

-We recommend a composition taken from the opposite side of the crosswalk that includes both the shop exterior and the sign pole.
+We recommend a composition taken from the other side of the crosswalk that includes both the store exterior and the sign pole.

-You can take various kinds of photos, so please use this article as a reference for your shoot.
+You can take various pictures, so please use this article as a reference when shooting.

-Leonard’s has different characteristics depending on whether it is a store or a wagon type, and whether it is a location in Hawaii or Japan.
+Leonard’s features differ depending on whether it is a physical store or a wagon type, and whether it is a store in Hawaii or Japan.

-The Kapahulu store, located near Waikiki, always has a line, but the turnover is fast, so you can usually purchase your order in about 10 minutes even if the line looks long.
+The Kapahulu store, which is close to Waikiki, has a line whenever you go, but the turnover is fast, so even if there is a huge line, you can usually purchase within about 10 minutes.

 They are located at shopping spots like Koko Marina Center, Pearlridge Center, Waikele Premium Outlets, and Windward Mall, so we recommend stopping by while sightseeing!

-However, please note that the food wagons have slightly shorter operating hours than the main store.
+However, please be careful as the food wagons have slightly shorter operating hours than the main store.

 Location in Japan

-Actually, Leonard’s has one location outside of Hawaii.
+Actually, Leonard’s has one location in the world outside of Hawaii.

 That location is on the 1st floor of World Porters in Yokohama, Japan.

-While it might not taste exactly the same as in Hawaii, many fans are happy to be able to enjoy Leonard’s in Japan as well!
+While the taste might not be exactly the same as in Hawaii, many fans are happy to be able to enjoy Leonard’s in Japan as well!

-However, the menu in Hawaii is more extensive, and many say the taste is definitely different, so we think it is best to come to Hawaii to eat them.
+However, since the menu is more extensive in Hawaii and many say the taste is definitely different, we think it is best to come to Hawaii to try the real deal!

 Leonard’s Basic Information